 NOTE At the start of a new Period, the playout procedure of the media content components may need to be adjusted at the end of the preceding Period to match the PeriodStart time of the new Period as there may be small overlaps or gaps with a Representation at the end of the preceding Period.
 Overlaps (respectively gaps) may result from Media Segments with actual presentation duration of the media stream longer (respectively shorter) than indicated by the Period duration.
 Also in the beginning of a Period if the earliest presentation time TP of any access unit of a Representation is not equal to TO then the playout procedures need to be adjusted accordingly.

-For the case when MPD@type is "dynamic" and the attribute MPD@suggestedPresentationDelay is present, then the sum of value of the the MPD@availibilityStartTime, the PeriodStart value, the presentation time within the Period of an access unit, TM, and the value of the the attribute MPD@suggestedPresentationDelay provides a mapping of the presentation time of each access unit to the wall-clock time, for example to express synchronization with a content internal time or for other reasons to enable synchronization of presentation to the wall-clock.
+For the case when MPD@type is "dynamic" and the attribute MPD@suggestedPresentationDelay is present, then the sum of value of the MPD@availibilityStartTime, the PeriodStart value, the presentation time within the Period of an access unit, TM, and the value of the attribute MPD@suggestedPresentationDelay provides a mapping of the presentation time of each access unit to the wall-clock time, for example to express synchronization with a content internal time or for other reasons to enable synchronization of presentation to the wall-clock.

 Further media format specific definitions of presentation time may be defined.